siondw/sbhq-react/Project-Specs.md

 The app is a **live sports-prop quiz platform** where users register, join live "quiz lobbies" (structured as matches), and compete by answering real-time sports-related prop questions.
 The unique aspect of this app is the role of the **Game Master**, who dynamically controls the flow of questions and submissions during live events.
 The goal should be to be able to handle a lobby of 100-1000 users simultaneously, without crashes.

-### Note
-The old db structure json file is in old-db.json.
-When you run the emulators you can import this to view the app as it is now.
-We do want to migrate to the stucture outined below

 ### How It Works:

 1. **Live Quiz Lobbies**: Users register and join a live quiz lobby.
 Each lobby corresponds to a live sports event or match.